 Naturally, with more and more states embracing legal sports betting, we expect IndyCar odds to take off soon.
 But even if you live in a state without sports wagering options available locally, secure motorsports betting is available to all US residents aged 18 and up.
 All you need to do to get into the driver’s seat is consult our short pre-race checklist on legal IndyCar betting online.
 So read on to rev up your bankroll!

-Note: Two US states – WA and CT – expressly forbid all online gambling, including online sports betting.
-While neither state appears to enforce these laws (and online betting sites will accept 18+ members from both), we must recommend that you stay in your lane and drive under caution if you choose to speed ahead.
+Note: WA expressly forbids all online gambling, including online sports betting.
+While Washington has never enforced these laws, we must recommend that you stay in your lane and drive under caution if you choose to speed ahead.

 Of all the races on the IndyCar schedule, the Indianapolis 500 – or “Indy 500” for short (or “Indianapolis 500-Mile Race” for long) – is the most popular, for fans and bettors alike.
 It is considered the premier race for the entire sport, and one of the most esteemed open-wheel races in the world.

 First run in 1911, the Indy 500 is held at the Indianapolis Motor Speedway in Speedway, Indiana.
 The track is a 2.4-mile oval, and the Indy 500 itself is usually contested at 200 laps or 500 miles.
 The Indy 500 is part of the Triple Crown of Motorsport (along with the Monaco Grand Prix and the 24 Hours of Le Mans).